andrewanggoh/instagram-account-engagement-analysis/README.md

 Note:

-1. Contain a note about the data cleaning process that you did including any assumptions you had to make about the data.
+1. Contain a note about the data cleaning process that you did, including any assumptions you had to make about the data.

 ## Technical Details